 If you think you’re nothing but a no-name screenwriter who will never sell a script or attain a paid gig, that’s all you’ll ever be.

 If you think you’re a great screenwriter in the making that is just going through the necessary ups and downs until you succeed, then so shall you become.

 18. “Defeat is not defeat unless accepted as a reality — in your own mind.”

 When you enter contests and don’t win it all.
 When you send out query after query to no avail.
 When you come so close to finally succeeding, only to watch as someone else gets the gig.
-These are not examples of defeat until you decide that they are, meaning that you can either wallow in self-doubt, anguish, and defeat or learn from them and continue on with gusto.
+These are not examples of defeat until you decide that they are, meaning that you can either wallow in self-doubt, anguish and defeat or learn from them and continue with gusto.

 It is all too common to see disgruntled and cynical screenwriters on forums, comment sections, and everywhere else.
 They will declare that Hollywood wants nothing more than sequels, reboots, and remakes.
 They will say that it’s impossible to do this or that.
 They will cut down anything and anyone in their path.

 Don’t be that person.
 Don’t be that kind of screenwriter.
 Optimism will drive you towards your goals and your dreams, through any and all obstacles.

 20. “Using no way as a way, having no limitation as limitation.”